Ad-hoc MLE/ JavaScript execution in Oracle Database 23ai: DBMS_MLE

 /

-• you must provide the environment to dbms_mle.create_context() or else MLE won’t be able to resolve the import name
+• You must provide the environment name to dbms_mle.create_context() or else MLE won’t be able to resolve the import name

-When executing the anonymous PL/SQL block you should see some lovely text:
+When executing the anonymous PL/SQL block you should see some lovely paragraphs that made me chuckle:

 2 l_ctx dbms_mle.context_handle_t;